 - Crispy chicken (without deep frying).
 Pan-searing and baking leads to golden-on-the-outside, juicy-on-the-inside chicken every time.
 No messy deep frying or excess oil included!

 - Quick and easy.
-Like firecracker salmon, this is a foolproof recipe with just a smidge of hands-on work.
+This is a foolproof recipe with just a smidge of hands-on work.
 Any beginner home cook will have an easy time with it!
-After the chicken is breaded and seared, it’s left to do its thing in the oven, giving you time to focus on the sides (may we suggest some roasted potatoes and carrots or smoked mac and cheese?).
+After the chicken is breaded and seared, it’s left to do its thing in the oven, giving you time to focus on the sides.

 - Versatile!
 Serve the firecracker chicken bites with ranch dressing for a fun snack or appetizer, pile them on top of a bed of rice for dinner, or wrap them in a tortilla.
 There are endless ways to serve this recipe!